mosip/documentation/docs/registration-client-home-page.md

 **Note**- The above mentioned Registration tasks are completely configurable through UI Specs<<link>>

-## Preview and operator' packet authentication
+## Preview and Packet authentication

 * The operator can preview the data filled and navigate back to the respective tabs in case of corrections.
 * Once the resident and the operator are satisfied with the data being captured, the operator can proceed to the Authenticate tab and provide his valid credentials to mark the complete of the registration task.